CarinaPorumb/spring-data-rest/README.md

 # Spring Data-Rest

 This is a sample Java application that uses Spring Data-Rest to expose a RESTful API for managing coffee data.
-The application uses an H2 in-memory database and supports the following features:
+The application uses an H2 in-memory database.

 ---

 ## Technologies Used